-Anxiety, Childhood, Life, Soul Homework
+Anxiety, Birds, Childhood, Life, Soul Homework

 Goodbye January

-I’m sitting in my cozy chair, soaking in the January sun, with my cup of coffee in my hand and my dog curled in my lap.
-I stare out the window at the sun, snow, and barren branches, while listening to the healing music on my playlist in the background.
-I have achieved Zen.
-But, as I sit here in my zen state, I wonder why I’ve always hated winter.
+I’m sitting in my cozy chair, soaking in the January sun, with a cup of coffee in my hand and my dog curled in my lap.
+I stare out the window at the snow, the bare branches, the quiet, while soft music plays in the background.
+For a moment, everything feels still.

 Photo by Simon Berger on Pexels.com